alvarogarcia7/nginx-reverse-proxy-docker/README.md

 ## A note on security

 This is a dev environment, therefore the certificates are self-generated (and published on the repo). **DO NOT** use this same setup for a production environment

+## Contributing

+This project is open to contributions, please send an issue or a pull request